DERFMAX/DERFMAX-Round-Slay-CSGO-PLUGIN/README.md

 ### Installation

 1. Download the latest version.
-2. Put deletemap.smx in the directory /addons/sourcemod/plugins/
+2. Put roundslay.smx in the directory /addons/sourcemod/plugins/
 3. Restart the server/change the current map.